Don’t Wait for a Field Trip to Explore the Michigan State Capitol Building

 Great Reasons to Take Your Kids to the Michigan State Capitol Building

 As my son and I walked up to the Michigan State Capitol Building he said, “Mommy!
 Is this where the king of the castle lives?!”
 I replied, “Well, sweetie, if this was a castle – technically it would be considered where the queen of the castle resides.
 After all, we now have our second female governor in office in Michigan’s history!”
 Special trips like this can bring up fun and engaging conversations with our kids.
 I love that we have this type of opportunity right in our own backyard – downtown Lansing!

 The Michigan State Capitol is one of those wonderful places mutually enjoyed by all ages.
 Kids are welcome in our Capitol building and they love to see all of the beauty, history, art, and information just like we do.

 Try it out and let me know how your trip goes!
-We love to hear your feedback, thoughts, plus more community-found tips to add.
+We’d love to hear your feedback, thoughts, and tips.